4 ways to rethink how you manage your content marketing budget

 Remember the stat from above: B2B and B2C companies spent an average of 12 percent of revenue on their overall marketing budget.
 Within that marketing budget, B2B marketers use an average of 29 percent of their budget for content marketing, while B2C marketers use an average of 26 percent.

 In a perfect world, budgets would never overlap with one another.
 However, a lot of content marketing overlaps with other parts of your marketing budget, including email marketing, social media and paid advertising, search engine marketing, marketing site costs, etc. That doesn’t even include staff, software, ad dollars, and more.

 What’s more, content doesn’t just support marketing; it’s also cross-functional.
 Content supports other parts of your business—HR, business development, sales, recruitment, and so on—but it’s tricky to navigate budgets and funding when content is vital to so many operations.

-So the question becomes, “How much of the money is coming out of your content marketing pot versus another department’s?”
+So the question becomes, “how much of the money is coming out of your content marketing pot vs. another department’s?”
 The simple answer: collaborate with stakeholders.

 You don’t have to follow every step we’ve listed here.
 The point is that you are now rethinking your budget and tailoring it to your specific goals, needs, and everyday realities.
 Of course, if you’re daunted by the task—and unsure of specific figures, budget breakdowns, and collaboration—start small, or use a partner like Quietly to help broker discussion and neutralize internal politics while introducing the best content marketing budget practices.